axch/adaptive-plot/README.md

 actually know how to characterize the next point it picks.
-However, it does pick something reasonable, and the results are still aesthetic, so this is a performance (and reproducibility) problem rather than a correctess problem.
+However, it does pick something reasonable, and the results are still aesthetic, so this is a performance (and reproducibility) problem rather than a correctness problem.

 Unimplemented Features
 ======================